cloudbees-days/jenkins-x-workshop/workshop.md

 - `-f http` will filter for text that is part of the quickstart project names
 - `-p jx-go-http` will set *jx-go-http* as the application project name (application and git repo name)

- So, the following command will result in a list of Golang projects with 'http' in their names and will set the repo name in Git as *jx-go*:
+ So, the following command will result in a list of Golang projects with 'http' in their names and will set the repo name in Git as *jx-go-http*:

 ```bash
 jx create quickstart -l go -f http -p jx-go-http